Summer Undergraduate Research Fellowship - UH

 - It is assumed that students will not take a summer course.
 If a student MUST take a summer course for extenuating circumstances, petitions within this spirit may be accepted on a case-by-case basis by completing a petition form.
 A student cannot earn course credit for the SURF program.

-- Attend weekly Brown Bag Lectures each Wednesday from noon - 1 p.m.
+- Attend weekly summer Brown Bag Lectures each Wednesday from noon - 1 p.m. in the Rockwell Pavilion and/or Honors College.

-- Participate at Undergraduate Research Day 2016, which will take place in October 2016 (TBD), by presenting a research poster
+- Participate at Undergraduate Research Day 2019, which will take place in October 2019, by presenting a research poster

 - SURF recipients' and faculty mentors' names and photos will be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials.